llerionore/MidtermProject/README.md

 **5. Did you get help from any AI Code Assistants?**

 > &nbsp;
-><i>Yes, I got help from AI Code Assistants, especially with room generation and enemy AI, as I couldn't understand how to do them the way I want to.</i>
+><i>Yes, I got help from AI Code Assistants, especially with room generation and enemy AI, as I couldn't understand how to do them the way I want to.
+I repent for this.</i>
 > &nbsp;